buenos-nachos/time-sync/README.md

 2. Add support for server-side rendering to React bindings
 3. Add bindings for Solid.js
 4. Improve support for mixing multiple frameworks together

+### Want to implement (blocked)

-5. Add support for `Temporal` objects (once the browser implementations have stabilized and browser adoption is much higher)
+1. Add support for `Temporal` objects (need to wait for browser implementations to stabilize and user adoption to be much higher)

 ### Considering